School holidays

 • Holiday centers (centres de vacances): For working parents of school-age children, there are state-supervised recreational holiday facilities available.
 These typically offer accommodation.
 There are also leisure/recreation centers (centre de loisirs in French) that offer daycare.

-• Private holiday camp: Private camps are more expensive than state provision, but can be a good place for kids to meet other children from various countries as well as learn/improve their French.
+• Private holiday camps: Private camps are more expensive than state provision, but can be a good place for kids to meet other children from various countries as well as learn/improve their French.
 Providers include Jeunes Diplomates, which runs summer and winter language camps in the French Alps.

 • Professional childminders (assistantes maternelles), au pairs, and babysitters: These offer childcare either in your home or on their own premises.